Maria Maunder: Career

 Maunder competed in her first major international tournament in 1994 at the Commonwealth Rowing Championships in Thames Centre, Ontario, Canada.
-Her Women's coxed eights team placed seventh at that year's World Championships in Indianapolis, USA, while her coxless fours team placed eighth.
+Her women's eight team placed seventh at that year's World Championships in Indianapolis, USA, while her coxless fours team placed eighth.
 In 1995, her eights team won sixth place at the Championships in Tampere, Finland, while her coxless pairs team finished fifth.
 During the 1996 Summer Olympics, her team came in second and won a silver medal.
 Her quadruple sculls team placed sixth at the 1997 World Championships in Aiguebelette-le-Lac, France.
 In that year's Head of the Charles Regatta in Cambridge, Massachusetts, she placed first in the single scull event, as well as the singles and doubles for Canada's team at the Henley Royal Regatta in England.
 During the 1998 World Championships in Cologne, Germany, she finished eleventh in the double sculls.
 This race would be her last official competition, as she retired the following year.

 Listed below are a selected number of her major races and the results: